Wai Hon's Blog

 Tweak for xterm-paste

-When pasting from native clipboard, I would like to delete the region if there is an active one.
+When pasting from the native clipboard, I would like to delete the region if one is active.

 (define-advice xterm-paste